Sunday night and I’m bagged, head upstairs, get ready to call this day done.

 “I can give you an advil”

 That’s as close as I’ve ever come to punching a nurse in the face.
-If what’s wrong could have been resolved with a fucking advil maybe could have skipped the 911 call and the ambulance ride.
+If what’s wrong could have been resolved with a fucking advil, probably could have skipped the 911 call and the ambulance ride.

 Not sure how I’m going to manage a urine sample and there’s some experiences you just don’t want to share with your son.